Manojkun1996/expro_ass2/README.md

 Launch folder: cointains the launch file.
-Scripts folder: cointains the Python files (already discussed in the previous paragraph) Config folder: contains the config file for the single motor of the robot (used to rotate the head - yam).
-Action folder: contains the action file (already discussed as well).
+Scripts folder: cointains the Python files (already discussed in the previous paragraph) Action folder: contains the action file (already discussed as well).
 According to the ROS package, the CMakeLists.txt and package.xml are present too.